Digital Nomad In Penang- Local Tips And Sights

 3 months of staying on the island will make you very familiar with Penang.
 You will also have ample time to explore the rest of Malaysia.

-However, if you do wish to extend your stay in the country, you can check this Malaysian government website.
+However, if you do wish to extend your stay in the country, you can apply for the de Rantau program that launches on 1st October 2022 to accommodate digital nomads.

 Top Destinations For Digital Nomads In Penang